AshutoshM29/Noteink/README.md

 # Notein'K

-Meet your modern Note Taking App
+Meet your modern Note Taking App!

 Manage your daily tasks and workflow in a modern way and boost your efficiency without any efforts.

 You can check out [Notein'K](https://noteink.vercel.app/) here